phoenixframework/phoenix/C_routing.md

 - [Phoenix.CodeReloader](http://hexdocs.pm/phoenix/Phoenix.CodeReloader.html) - a plug that enables code reloading for all entries in the web directory.
 It is configured directly in the Phoenix application

 - [Plug.Parsers](http://hexdocs.pm/plug/Plug.Parsers.html) - parses the request body when a known parser is available.
-By default parsers urlencoded, multipart and json (with poison).
+By default parsers parse urlencoded, multipart and json (with poison).
 The request body is left untouched when the request content-type cannot be parsed

 - [Plug.MethodOverride](http://hexdocs.pm/plug/Plug.MethodOverride.html) - converts the request method to
   PUT, PATCH or DELETE for POST requests with a valid `_method` parameter